Monoidal Jantzen filtrations: Abstract

 \section{Abstract}

 We introduce a monoidal analogue of Jantzen filtrations in the framework of monoidal abelian categories with generic braidings.
 It leads to a deformation of the multiplication of the Grothendieck ring.
 We conjecture, and we prove in many remarkable situations, that this deformation is associative so that our construction yields a quantization of the Grothendieck ring as well as analogs of Kazhdan-Lusztig polynomials.
-As a first main example, for finite-dimensional representations of simply-laced quantum affine algebras, we prove the associativity and we establish that the resulting quantization coincides with the quantum Grothendieck ring constructed by Nakajima and Varagnolo-Vasserot in a geometric manner.
+As a first main example, for finite-dimensional representations of simply-laced quantum loop algebras, we prove the associativity and we establish that the resulting quantization coincides with the quantum Grothendieck ring constructed by Nakajima and Varagnolo-Vasserot in a geometric manner.
 Hence, it yields a unified representation-theoretic interpretation of the quantum Grothendieck ring.
 As a second main example, we establish an analogous result for a monoidal category of finite-dimensional modules over symmetric quiver Hecke algebras categorifying the coordinate ring of a unipotent group associated with a Weyl group element.
+We obtain various applications, in particular on the homological structure of representations.